Build Your Emotional Vocabulary: Emotion Words List

 Build your Emotional Vocabulary

-Pleasant Motions and Unpleasant Emotions Word List:
+Pleasant and Unpleasant Emotions Word List:

 UNPLEASANT EMOTIONS: EMOTION WORDS